qxoko/August/README.md

 [[include: act3/post_credits.fountain]]
 ```

-With the manifest focused, open the command palette and use
+With the manifest focused, open the command palette and use:

 + `August: Merge File`